speelbreaker/llm-brain/replit.md

 The agent features a clear separation of concerns, with modules for configuration, data modeling, API interaction, market context generation, risk management, policy decisions (rule-based and LLM), execution, and logging.
 It supports "research" and "production" modes, with a FastAPI web application providing a real-time dashboard for monitoring, interaction, and backtesting.

 ### UI/UX Decisions
-The web dashboard provides a user-friendly interface with sections for "Live Agent" status, "Backtesting Lab", "Backtest Runs", "Calibration", "System Health", "Chat" interface, "Bots" tab for expert trading bot analysis, and an "AI Steward" panel for project insights.
+The web dashboard offers a user-friendly interface with sections for "Live Agent" status, "Backtesting Lab", "Backtest Runs", "Calibration", "System Health", "Chat" interface, "Bots" tab for expert trading bot analysis, and an "AI Steward" panel for project insights.

 ### Technical Implementations
 - **Configuration**: Pydantic settings manage application configuration.
-- **API Wrapper**: `deribit_client.py` provides an `httpx`-based wrapper for the Deribit testnet API.
+- **API Wrapper**: An `httpx`-based wrapper (`deribit_client.py`) for the Deribit testnet API.
-- **State Management**: `state_builder.py` aggregates market data; `status_store.py` manages thread-safe status updates. `state_core.py` provides unified state-building logic.
+- **State Management**: Aggregates market data, manages thread-safe status updates, and unifies state-building logic.
-- **Order Execution**: `execution.py` handles order translation and dry-run simulations.
+- **Order Execution**: Handles order translation and dry-run simulations.
 - **Structured Logging**: Uses JSONL for logging decisions and actions.
 - **Position Persistence**: Bot-managed positions are saved to `data/positions.json` and restored on restart.
-- **Agent Healthcheck Module**: Self-contained healthcheck system for critical pipeline validation.
+- **Agent Healthcheck Module**: Self-contained system for critical pipeline validation.

-### Feature Specifications
 - **Decision Policies**: Supports rule-based strategies with scoring and epsilon-greedy exploration, and an LLM-powered decision mode validated by a risk engine.
 Decision modes include `rule_only`, `llm_only`, and `hybrid_shadow`.
 - **LLM Validation**: Comprehensive validation of LLM decisions including symbol, action type, position, and size clamping.
 - **Market Context**: Integrates `MarketContext` for regime detection, returns, and realized volatility.